 There’s a sure-fire way to tell that winter has arrived in the Kootenays without looking at the weather.
 No, it’s not twinkle lights or the light, puffy smoke rising from the chimneys of houses around town.

-Nor is it the emergence of winter-spiced coffees and ales from our favourite local café or craft brewery.
+Nor is it the emergence of winter-spiced coffees and ales from our favourite local cafés or craft breweries & distilleries.

 I don’t think so.
 After all we’re mountain folk, and if there’s one thing we’re not, it’s sedentary.